-- (f) Requirements for financial statements [Financial Statements] in audited financial report [Audited Financial Report].
-The financial statements included in the audited financial report must be prepared in a form and use language and groupings substantially the same as the relevant sections of the annual statement of the insurer or HMO filed with the Commissioner [commissioner].
-The financial statements must be comparative, including amounts on December 31 of the current year and amounts as of the immediately preceding December 31, except for the first year in which an insurer or HMO is required to file the report. - (g) Scope of audit [Audit] and report [Report] of accountant [Accountant].
-An accountant must audit the financial reports provided by an insurer or HMO for purposes of an audit conducted under [the] Insurance Code Chapter 401, Subchapter A. In addition to complying with the requirements of the Insurance Code §401.010, the accountant shall obtain an understanding of internal control sufficient to plan the audit, in accordance with "Consideration of Internal Control in a Financial Statement Audit," AU Section 319, Professional Standards of the American Institute of Certified Public Accountants.
-To the extent required by AU Section 319, for those insurers or HMOs required to file a management's report of internal control over financial reporting under subsection (n) [(m)] of this section, the accountant shall consider the most recently available report in planning and performing the audit of the statutory financial statements.
-In this subsection, "consider" has the meaning assigned by Statement on Auditing Standards No. 102, "Defining Professional Requirements in Statements on Auditing Standards," or a successor document. - (h) Qualifications and independence [Independence] of accountant; acceptance [Accountant; Acceptance] of audited financial report [Audited Financial Report].
-Except as provided by [the] Insurance Code §401.011(b) and (d), and paragraphs (1), (3), (4), (5), and (10) of this subsection, the Commissioner will [commissioner shall] accept an audited financial report from an independent certified public accountant or accounting firm that is a member in good standing of the American Institute of Certified Public Accountants; is in good standing with all states in which the accountant or firm is licensed to practice, as applicable; and conforms to the American Institute of Certified Public Accountants Code of Professional Conduct and to the rules of professional conduct and other rules of the Texas State Board of Public Accountancy or a similar code.
+(f) Requirements for financial statements in audited financial report.
+The financial statements included in the audited financial report must be prepared in a form and use language and groupings substantially the same as the relevant sections of the annual statement of the insurer or HMO filed with the Commissioner.
+The financial statements must be comparative, including amounts on December 31 of the current year and amounts as of the immediately preceding December 31, except for the first year in which an insurer or HMO is required to file the report.

+(g) Scope of audit and report of accountant.
+An accountant must audit the financial reports provided by an insurer or HMO for purposes of an audit conducted under Insurance Code Chapter 401, Subchapter A. In addition to complying with the requirements of the Insurance Code §401.010, the accountant shall obtain an understanding of internal control sufficient to plan the audit, in accordance with "Consideration of Internal Control in a Financial Statement Audit," AU Section 319, Professional Standards of the American Institute of Certified Public Accountants.
+To the extent required by AU Section 319, for those insurers or HMOs required to file a management's report of internal control over financial reporting under subsection (n) of this section, the accountant shall consider the most recently available report in planning and performing the audit of the statutory financial statements.
+In this subsection, "consider" has the meaning assigned by Statement on Auditing Standards," or a successor document.

+(h) Qualifications and independence of accountant; acceptance of audited financial report.
+Except as provided by Insurance Code §401.011(b) and (d), and paragraphs (1), (3), (4), (5), and (10) of this subsection, the Commissioner will accept an audited financial report from an independent certified public accountant or accounting firm that is a member in good standing of the American Institute of Certified Public Accountants; is in good standing with all states in which the accountant or firm is licensed to practice, as applicable; and conforms to the American Institute of Certified Public Accountants Code of Professional Conduct and to the rules of professional conduct and other rules of the Texas State Board of Public Accountancy or a similar code.